Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 Let me also add, to my evangelical friends who are hesitant to support Hodges, your time is coming.
 It might not be over the liking of some tweets, but it may be over your teaching about marriage or your view of the exclusivity of Christ.
 The cancel culture is coming for you, too.
 It’s just when and how.

-So, in a sense, this is not about supporting Hodges’ views.
+So, in a sense, this is not about supporting (or not supporting) Hodges’ likes or views.
 It’s about being all-in for grace and mercy.
 It is about persisting in the belief that the right way forward is to engage with grace over deep and profound issues rather than taking the seemingly easy way out of publicly shaming another.

 This works in both directions—pitchforks feel good until everyone is pierced by them and no one is left to work together.
 Cancel culture eventually comes for everyone.
 And we as the church must find ways to step in when it occurs and cry, “Mercy!”